Welcome to Castlecoote House

 History of Castlecoote House

-Bed and breakfast accommodation is provided in five spacious luxurious en-suite rooms and the house is also available for private rental.
+Bed and breakfast accommodation is provided in five spacious luxurious en-suite rooms, the house is also available for private rental.
 Castlecoote House has a Games Room with full size snooker table and there are two new tennis courts with a chalet serving as a club house.

 Take a look at the video below to explore the beauty of Castlecoote House